Deipnon: The meal

 This offering is one of the more common ritual elements in current practice.
 Eggs, onions, garlic, and leeks are placed on plates and offered.
 Incense may take the place of food as the meal offering.
 While the make up of the meal has remained intact, the location of the offering often differs from traditional placement.
 Most adherents do not have a shrine to Hekate where their sidewalk or driveway meets the street in front of their home.
 While some still seek out a crossroads, others place the meal on a central altar in their home or apartment for a day and then dispose of the offering later.

-Cleaning or sweeping the House
+Cleaning or sweeping the house

 While offering the sweepings from the home is still done, what is in the sweepings can be much different from ancient Athens.
-It's no longer common practice to allow dropped food to stay on the floor for weeks.
+It is no longer common practice to allow dropped food to stay on the floor for weeks.
 People currently do not have ashes from sacrificed animals, dog carcasses, or waste blood in homes and apartments.
 Stubs from candles used in rituals, ashes from incense, and other previous offerings can find their way into the pile of “sweepings,” which is offered on the Deipnon, as this is a time when some Hellenic Polytheists clean off all home altars and shrines.
 Cleaning out a refrigerator or pantry is another common practice.